-To make the scones as wholesome as they are, I used a combination of sprouted whole wheat and all-purpose flours, plus the quick oats.
-The wheat flour and oats were courtesy of One Degree Organics, a brand I’ve come to love for its oats, cereals, granolas, breads, flours, and legumes.
+The wheat flour and quick oats that I use are from One Degree Organics.
+I’ve come to love this brand for its oats, cereals, granolas, breads, flours, and legumes.

 One Degree products are sourced transparently, with traceable ingredients from trusted farming partners.
 They’re all organic, non-GMO, and free of artificial ingredients.
 Many of them are not only 100% plant-based, but also veganic, which means that they’re grown and cultivated without any animal inputs.

-While I’m usually a fan of pretty pronounced sweetness in baked goods, I like the fact that these scones are only subtly sweet—it makes it easier to taste the whole grains.
-And there aren’t too many foods I love more than grains, or oats.
+While I’m usually a fan of pretty pronounced sweetness in baked goods, I like the fact that the pumpkin oat scones are only subtly sweet.
+It makes it easier to taste the whole grains in them.

 This post is sponsored by One Degree Organics.
 All opinions are my own.
 Thanks for your support!